Ajman Bank partners with Positive Zero to significantly cut energy costs and carbon footprint

 Positive Zero is empowering a new energy economy by enabling businesses, communities, and cities in the Middle East region to take charge of their energy future.
 As the leading energy transition partner for the commercial, industrial, and public sectors, Positive Zero helps businesses achieve energy savings as high as 50% by removing upfront investments and operational complexities from the onset.

-For more information about Positive Zero, visit our website www.positivezero.com and our social media handles on LinkedIn/positivezerohq, X (Twitter) @positivezerohq, and Instagram @positivezerohq.
+For more information about Positive Zero, visit our website www.positivezero.com and our social media handles on LinkedIn /positivezerohq, Twitter @positivezerohq, and Instagram @positivezerohq.

 For media inquiries please contact: